luckymarmot/API-Flow/src/README.md

   all the resources of an Api.
 We define a Resource in very much the same way as Swagger or RAML;
   that is, that a Resource is the ensemble of operations accessible from a given path.
 We do not impose a unicity restriction on Resources based on their path, which means that two different Resources can share the same path.
-We however recommend to have a disjunction of the Requests based on their methods for a given Resource path.
+We, however, recommend having a disjunction of the Requests based on their methods for a given Resource path.
 If this recommendation is not respected, the conversion may result in an unnecessary loss of information.